ittyabrehman/ittyabrehman/README.md

 - 💥 [fullstackhero/dotnet-webapi-boilerplate](https://github.com/fullstackhero/dotnet-webapi-boilerplate): .NET WebAPI Boilerplate Template built with .NET 6.0.
 Incorporates the most essential Packages your projects will ever need.
 Follows Clean Architecture Principles.
 - 💥 [fullstackhero/blazor-wasm-boilerplate](https://github.com/fullstackhero/blazor-wasm-boilerplate): Clean Architecture Boilerplate Template for .NET 6.0 Blazor WebAssembly built for FSH WebAPI with the goodness of MudBlazor Components.
+- 💥 [ittyabrehman/Unicenta](https://github.com/ittyabrehman/unicenta): UniCenta is a comprehensive point of sale system that provides sales, inventory, and customer service management.
+It's suitable for retailers and businesses who want to streamline and improve their operations.

 #### Trivia
 - 🦸 Endorse me / Leave a Recommendation on Linkedin [@ittyabrehman](https://www.linkedin.com/in/ittyab-rehman/)